 5: Get Travel Insurance

 You never think you need it, until you do.
 If you’re really worried about the safety of yourself and your gear while you travel, you can almost completely relax if you have some good insurance.

 People ask me all the time if I’m worried about traveling with an expensive computer and camera.
 I was, when I didn’t have insurance for them.
 Now that I do, I’m not worried.
 If stuff gets stolen, it will get replaced.

 Everyone should carry some kind of health and property insurance when traveling.
 Why?
-Because shit happens.
+Because stuff happens.
 Whether you think it will or not.
 It doesn’t matter how careful you think you are.

-If you’re going to be traveling for a long time, there are good long-term options like a mixture of expat health insurance from IMG Global and photography/computer insurance from TCP Photography Insurance.
+If you’re going to be traveling for a long time (like as a digital nomad), there are good long-term options like expat health insurance from SafetyWing Remote Health mixed with photography/computer insurance from TCP Photography Insurance.

 6: Ask Locals For Advice